Patients ask: Is my MRI accurate?

 Research says 43% of Knee MRIs are arguably useless

-Recently, a 2015 study from doctors at leading medical universities in South Korea was published in the medical journal Knee surgery and Related Research.
+In a 2015 study from doctors at leading medical universities in South Korea was published in the medical journal Knee Surgery and Related Research.
 The paper reviewed 185 knee MRIs and evaluated them as:

 - too difficult to interpret,